MTotz/texts-calls-dashboard/README.md

 5. Make the text and call data files more straightforward, in terms of format and location (a) Allow for the possibility of multiple text data files, like for calls

 ?.
-Add some HTML/CSS to spruce it up
+Add some HTML/CSS to spruce it up<br>
 ?.
 Look into using Dash to make the dashboard